bt3gl/building_blog/content/data_pipe.md

 The key concepts are:

-* DAG: a directed acyclic graph object that ties together all the tasks in a cohesive workflow and dictates the execution frequency (i.e. schedule).
+* DAG: a directed acyclic graph object that ties together all the tasks in a cohesive workflow and dictates the execution frequency (i.e., schedule).
 * task: a unit of work to be executed that should be both atomic and idempotent.
-In Airflow there are two types of tasks: Operators and Sensors.
+In Airflow, there are two types of tasks: Operators and Sensors.
 * operator: a specific type of work to be executed.
 * sensor: a blocking task that runs until a condition is met or until it times out.

 Airflow's architecture has the following components:

 * job definitions (in source control).
 * CLI: to test, run, backfill, describe and clear parts of your DAGs.
-* web application: to explore your DAGs definition, their dependencies, progress, metadata, and logs (built in Flask).
+* web application: to explore your DAGs definition, their dependencies, progress, metadata, and logs (built-in Flask).
 * metadata repository (in MySQL or Postgres): keeps track of task job statuses.
 * array of workers: runs jobs task instances in a distributed fashion.
 * scheduler: fires up the task instances that are ready.